UPDATES FOR 2020

 Are reunions also being canceled?

 The University and the Harvard Alumni Association (HAA) know and value the important place that reunions hold for so many of our alumni.
-We share the sentiment that connections across time are an important element of the Harvard alumni community.
+We share the sentiment that connections across time are an invaluable element of the Harvard alumni community.
+In place of in-person reunions, which have been canceled, the HAA will host Harvard and Radcliffe College Reunions at Home, a special series of online events created for College alumni in a reunion year and the Crimson Society.
+Any virtual reunion celebrations at the Graduate and Professional Schools will be communicated by the alumni offices of those schools.

 If you are a member of the class of 2020 and would like to share your idea how we, collectively, might best celebrate the class when it is safe to do so, please visit here.